-I’m a wife, mother of five, social enterprise entrepreneur, an occasional writer, dreamer living in the light of Christ’s grace in the midst of the grit of life.
+I’m a wife, mother of five, social entrepreneur, an occasional writer, dreamer living in the light of Christ’s grace in the midst of the grit of life.

 I have an undergrad degree in English/Literature and a Masters in Media and Communication from Dallas Seminary.
 Aside from Georgia, we lived in Dallas, Texas for several years while my husband and I expanded our family, earned graduate degrees simultaneously (and lived to tell about it).
 I definitely fell in love with the Lone Star State and deeper in love with Tex-Mex and sunsets.

 I’m an INFJ (the Advocate) that needs to be around people more than I like to admit and I have been known to take myself and life a bit too seriously at times.
 On the Enneagram I’m a 1 (Reformer/Perfectionist).
 When I first meet people I feel completely awkward which is the introvert in me taking over in social settings.

 If you know me well, you know that if I could live anywhere in the world it would be England.
 And I’d have a garden with gnomes and eat clotted cream and scones every day whilst sipping tea and watching Downton Abbey.
 Sigh.
 But Charlotte is nice, too.